-- Disturbing the work or play of others

-- Not following directions
+- Disturbing the work or play of others - Not following directions

-- Repeated tardiness

-- Failure to prepare for class

 Level 1 Consequences

 Level 1 misbehaviors are commonly dealt with by teachers and assistants with the occasional involvement by the principal.
 The disciplining of students is dependent upon the severity and frequency of the misbehavior.
 Some examples are: